3mdeb/96boards-docs-wiki/Dragonboard-410c-GPT.md

 It is possible to boot the entire OS from the SD card, without modifying the eMMC content, assuming you are using a Linux based system.
 The instructions in this section will not work with Android (or Windows).

-To boot from the SD card, you will need to recompile a patched version of the bootloader (LK).
+To boot from the SD card, you will need a patched version of the bootloader (LK).
 Then you will need to create an SD card with a suitable GPT and proper bootloaders.

-## Recompile the patched bootloader
+## Download the _SD boot_ bootloader package

-    # get compiler
-    git clone --depth 1 \
-         git://codeaurora.org/platform/prebuilts/gcc/linux-x86/arm/arm-eabi-4.8.git \
-         -b LA.BR.1.1.3.c4-01000-8x16.0 lk_gcc
+    wget http://builds.96boards.org/snapshots/dragonboard410c/linaro/rescue/latest/dragonboard410c_bootloader_sd_linux-*.zip -O dragonboard410c_bootloader_sd_linux.zip

+## Patched bootloader source code

+If you want to see the LK changes needed for SD boot:

     # get LK source code
     git clone --depth 1 \
          https://git.linaro.org/landing-teams/working/qualcomm/lk.git \
          -b release/LA.BR.1.1.2-02210-8x16.0+sdboot lk_sdboot

-    # build bootloader
-    cd lk_sdboot
-    make msm8916 EMMC_BOOT=1 TOOLCHAIN_PREFIX="`pwd`/../lk_gcc/bin/arm-eabi-"
-    cd -

-## Download the proprietary bootloader

-The proprietary bootloaders are available from Qualcomm at this location: https://developer.qualcomm.com/hardware/dragonboard-410c/tools.
-Find the most recent "Linux Board Support package" and download it.
-For example: https://developer.qualcomm.com/download/db410c/linux-board-support-package-v1.2.zip, and extract the ZIP file on your PC.

 ## Create the SD card